Our Favorite

 Education & Development

-The Texas School for the Blind & Visually Impaired: TSBVI has a great site full of lots of great information.
-Check out their page on Teaching Students with Visual and Multiple Impairments and browse through their many articles on topics like making a story box to the relationship between blindness and autism.
+The Texas School for the Blind & Visually Impaired: TSBVI has a huge site full of lots of great information.
+You can browse through their many articles on topics like making an object calendar or playing in the kitchen.

 Songs for Teaching: This is a great site that offers free lyrics and downloads of your favorite educational songs.
 Songs are categorized by subject (math, language, etc.) and each song also offers a way to purchase the CD if you like.
 For more information on how to use music to stimulate your blind child, read the WonderBaby article, Music to Teach By.